fenago/learn-java-12-programming/lab_guide/Lab_11.md

 What is functional programming?
 ======================

-We have actually used functional programming in the preceding chapters.
+We have actually used functional programming in the preceding labs.
 In
 *Data Structures, Generics and Popular Utilities*, we talked about the [Iterable] interface and its [default void forEach (Consumer\<T\>